Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 smphello
 ~~~~~~~~

-This `smphello application`_ is used to demostrate how to use baremetal SMP feature.
+This `smphello application`_ is used to demonstrate how to use baremetal SMP feature.

 This demo request the SMP cores share the same RAM and ROM, for example, in current
 demosoc system, ilm/dlm are private resource for cpu, only the DDR memory are shared